-Eleven exceedances of SS and thirteen exceedances of turbidity were recorded at F_DA, F_DB, F_DC and F_Inland Marsh.
-The exceedances recorded at Stream A were mainly attributed to runoff from filling area of Hole 17.
-The exceedances recorded at freshwater inland marsh were mainly attributed to runoff from Holes 1, 5-8 & 18 and silty water discharged from the wheel washing facility near to the Contractor's site office.
-The exceedances recorded at Streams A, B, C and freshwater inland marsh were considered project-related.
+Eighteen exceedances of turbidity and ten exceedances of suspended were recorded at F_DA, F_DB, F_DC and F_Inland Marsh.
+The exceedances recorded at freshwater inland marsh were mainly attributed to runoff from silty water discharged from the wheel washing facility near to the Contractor's site office.
+The exceedances recorded at Streams A and B were considered not project-related.
+While exceedances recorded at Stream C and fresh water inland marsh were considered project-related.